determined-ai/determined/webui/react/src/stores/README.md

   )
 })
 ```

-wrapping a react component in the `observer` functioncauses the component to 'observe' all the observables it accessed, and re-render whenever they change- no props or dependency arrays needed! (at least for this simple case).
+wrapping a react component in the `observer` function causes the component to 'observe' that are accessed inside of it, and re-render whenever they change- no props or dependency arrays needed! (at least for this simple case).

-the really cool thing though is that, even though `get clusterOverview()` is a function, it is NOT evaluated every time you do `store.clusterOverview`, only ONCE for every time the observables it accesses change. in this way all the data is available just as easily as it would be if you were eagerly computing everything all of the time, while actually having zero redundancy in the computations. likewise if you never `get clusterOverview()`, the function is never called.
+the really cool thing though is that, even though `get clusterOverview()` is a function, it is NOT evaluated every time you do `store.clusterOverview`, only ONCE for every time the observables it accesses change. in this way all the data is available just as easily as it would be if you were eagerly computing everything all of the time, while actually having zero redundancy in the computations. additionally, if you never `get clusterOverview()`, the function is never called.

 the mobx docs describe the strategy like this:
 >	Make sure that everything that can be derived from the application state, will be derived.
 Automatically.